 - adjustment of appearance/themes will be hidden

-Bible translation button
+Bible module button

 (applicable when "Quick selection of modules" setting is on).